moonrepo/starbase/crates/shell/HOOKS.md

 ### PowerShell (powershell, pwsh)

-- Both wrap the global `prompt` function, saving the previous one in a global variable and restoring it on unregister. pwsh additionally registers a `LocationChangedAction` delegate (5.1 lacks it).
+- Both wrap the global `prompt` function, saving the previous one in a global variable and restoring it on unregister.
+A session started without a prompt (`-File`, `-Command`) has nothing to save, so registration falls back to the engine's default prompt — otherwise the wrapper would invoke `$null` on every render, and unregistering would have nothing callable to restore. pwsh additionally registers a `LocationChangedAction` delegate (5.1 lacks it).
 - The activate template preserves `$LASTEXITCODE` across the hook, so a prompt refresh does not clobber the user's last exit status.